SamanthaBullington/SamanthaBullington/README.md

 - 🌱 I’m currently learning more about clean code.
 To do this, I'm reading Clean Code: A Handbook of Agile Software Craftsmanship by Robert C. Martin

 - Fun facts:
-    - 🌛 I currently live in Boise, Idaho with my significant other and our dog, Luna.
+    - 🌛 I currently live in La Grande, Oregon with my significant other and our dog, Luna.
 We are always looking for adventure and are willing to relocate to new places.
     - 🎲 I love to play and design games (analog and digital)!
     - 📚 I love to read books!
     - ✨ My favorite DnD class is a Warlock